Skip to content

 Set by CurrentUserMiddleware on every request:

-if user and user.is_admin:
+if user.is_admin:

 ...